 Integrated Geriatric and Palliative Medicine Fellowship

-NewYork-Presbyterian Hospital’s Weill Cornell and Columbia Campuses have joined together and are excited to offer a two-year Integrated Geriatrics and Palliative Medicine Fellowship through the American Board of Internal Medicine Competency-Based Medical Education pilot program.
-The program will officially begin to recruit candidates in August 2021 to begin the program in July 2022.
+NewYork-Presbyterian Hospital’s Weill Cornell and Columbia Campuses have joined together to offer a two-year Integrated Geriatrics and Palliative Medicine Fellowship through the American Board of Internal Medicine Competency-Based Medical Education pilot program.

 Fellows rotate through the following institutions and sites:

 - NewYork-Presbyterian/Weill Cornell Palliative Care Consultation Service